GluuFederation/docs-gg-prod/docs/source/plugin/common-features.md

 There are 3 elements to make more dynamic path registration and protection:

-- ? match any one path element
+- ? match anyone path element
 - ?? match zero or more path elements
 - {regexp} - match single path element against PCRE